jpaulobgUFES/dynfrs/README.md

  Copy the content of main.cpp to dapp.cpp

- Insert the Cartesi dapp functions in the daap.cpp code.
+ Insert the Cartesi dapp functions in the dapp.cpp code.
 You can insert at the end of the file.

 ``` shell
  std::map<std::string, decltype(&handle_advance)> handlers = {